HomeKit Automation Guide - Taking Automations Beyond the Home App

 Controller for HomeKit by Jan Andre is similar to Home+ but very much a power user focused app.
 This client forgoes any pretense of looking nice and just gives it to you straight, showing all the dirty internals of what’s going on.
 Additionally it includes configuration backup and restore features, and an additional way of automating actions called Workflows.

 While the Eve app by Eve Systems GmbH is ostensibly Eve’s own app for their devices, as they are exclusively a HomeKit manufacturer their app is actually a full featured HomeKit client.
 The Eve app sports the prettiest design of these three while still enabling greater access to automation features than the Home app.
 I still prefer Home’s status display, but this one at least gives a lot of presentation control of your rooms and devices, and has, in my opinion, the nicest accessory control interface of all the clients, including Apple’s.
+As a bonus it also includes the only way to view the network status of Thread-based devices in your home.

 How To Create Trigger Actions

-Being the most basic rule type, these are easily created in the Home app.
+Being the most basic automation type, these are easily created in the Home app.
 The first step in creating any automation is to select a trigger.
 The Home app allows almost full use of the trigger types support by HomeKit, with some limitations.
 Here’s how to create these various trigger actions:

 Tap the + in the top right corner.